Frequently Asked Questions | Goldanalytix

 If a fixed amount is to be invested in physical precious metals, it is advisable to buy bars that are as large as possible, as the dealer's markup is comparatively large for small bars.
-A 1-ounce bar costs about € 1,576.30 (as of October 2021).
-1 ounce of gold in the form of 1-gram bars, on the other hand, costs 1,737.82 Euros.
-The price per gram exceeds the price of an ounce by about 9.29%.
+A 1-ounce bar costs about € 1770 (as of August 2023).
+1 ounce of gold in the form of 1 - gram bars, on the other hand, costs 1840 Euros.
+The price per gram exceeds the price of an ounce significantly.
 For coins, the premiums are also higher than for bars because of the minting.

 Buy gold coins or 995 gold bars instead of paying VAT:

 In Germany, if gold is to be purchased in bar form, it makes sense to buy pure gold bars (99.5% gold content), as no VAT is due for this purity or more.
 Gold coins are exempt from VAT from a purity of 90% on, but only if they were minted after 1800 and are or were considered official currency in their country of origin.
 In addition, the price may not exceed the material value of the gold content by more than 80% (some collector coins have an even higher market value).
 When buying silver or other precious metals from commercial dealers, the usual 19% German VAT is always charged in Germany.